christophbuehler/postcss-angular/README.md

 `"stylelint.validate": ["scss", "typescript"]`

-You can use [vscode-stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) to display errors and to auto fix auto-fixable problems.
+You can use [vscode-stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) to display errors and to fix auto-fixable problems.

 ![postcss-angular in VSCode](postcss-angular-vscode.png)